-(a) For full dress occasions.-White kid with two buttons.
+(a) For full dress occasions-White kid with two buttons.
 Not worn with No. 6 dress.

-(b) For undress occasions.-Brown (cape) clothing brown gloves will not be worn unless ordered.
+(b) For undress occasions-Brown (cape) with two buttons, but when in khaki drill clothing brown gloves will not be worn unless ordered.
 Gloves will not be worn in fighting or manoeuvre order.

-27. Collars.-White double collars, not to exceed 2 ins. or be less than $1\frac{1}{2}$ ins. in height, and white shirts to be worn with the blue serge frock.
-Soft white double collars may be worn on the occasions laid down in the orders of dress, page 154.
+27. Collars.-White double collars, not to exceed 2 ins. or be less than $1\frac{1}{2}$ ins. in height and white shirts to be worn with the blue serge frock.
+Soft white double collars may be worn on the occasions laid down in the orders of dress, page 167.